 Saturday Halloween – Top 3 Pros and Cons

 Halloween takes place on Oct.
 31 regardless of the day of the week.
-In 2021, Halloween is on a Sunday.
-In 2020, Halloween fell on a Saturday, though the COVID-19 (coronavirus) pandemic led many jurisdictions to adapt or cancel traditional activities.
+In 2022, Halloween is on a Monday.

 According to tradition, children in the United States dress up in costumes and go door-to-door in their neighborhoods saying “trick or treat” to receive candy.